ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/src/java.jdbc/Module.md

     int age;
 };

-// Select the data from the table. var selectRet = testDB->select("SELECT * FROM student", Student);
+// Select the data from the table.
+Query Parameters are passed directly.
+Similar to `update` examples,
+// parameters can be passed as `jdbc:Parameter`s as well. var selectRet = testDB->select("SELECT * FROM student WHERE id<?
+AND age>?", Student, 10, 12);
 if (selectRet is table<Student>) {
     // Iterating returned table.
     foreach var row in selectRet {